imshashank/article-extract-engine/README.md

 authorName: 'Shashank Agarwal'
 authorAvatar: 'https://avatars.githubusercontent.com/u/778870?v=4'
 -->

-# Serverless Readability Extract Article using Node.js
+# Article Extract Serverless API using Node.js & Readability

 Use firefox's Readability to extract any article.
 Can be used to support Reader Mode in any app.
 Used AWS Lambda as the backend.
 This was used as one of the systems to extract article by the Pipfeed(pipfeed.com) backend.

 Used:

 - Readability: https://github.com/mozilla/readability

 ## Use-cases